SoftwareAG/c8y-docs/content/changes-platform/cl-restapi.md

 The value stored in the device managed object is the last value sent to the platform.
-If the order of measurement delivery to the platform is different from the measurement creation time then also that latest values will be affected.
+If the order of measurement delivery to the platform is different from the measurement creation time then the latest values will also be affected.

 #### -Change-  Extended ExplainQuery result